nlm-irp-jianglab/ProkFunFind/docs/source/index.rst

 #.
 Perform the search for the functions in your genomes of interest using ProkFunFind

+  * Run the search using the chosen annotation files and search tools within ProkFunFind.

 #.
 Analyze the search results

   * Assess completeness of function in different organisms